Find Grad Schools

 3 Yearly Graduations

 Brandman University comes in at #12 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with autism.
 Each year, around 10,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,762 per year.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,510 per year.
 During the most recent year for which we have data, 3 people received their master's degree in education/teaching of individuals with autism from Brandman.
-Of these students, 75% were women and 75% were members of underrepresented racial-ethnic groups.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #16